run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiCpuUsageWarning.md

 ## Meaning

-The `runai` container is using more than 80% of its CPU limit.
+A Run:ai container is using more than 80% of its CPU limit.

 ## Impact